vireshas/ssh_config_builder/README.md

 TODO
 ----
-1. Read aws keys from config file
-2. Check if $AWS_ACCESS_KEY and $AWS_SECRET_KEY exists and use them
-3. Create a deamon or cron job out of this script so that the .ssh/config is up-to-date
+1. Create a deamon or cron job out of this script so that the .ssh/config is up-to-date